raspberrypilearning/generic-api-registering-twitter/en/step_1.md

 ### Copy your credentials

-- The best way to store your credentials is to keep them on your computer in json format.
+- The best way to store your credentials is to keep them on your computer in **JSON** format.

-*[json]: A lightweight format to exchange data between computers.
+*[JSON]: A lightweight format to exchange data between computers.

 - Open a text editor such as LeafPad, TextEdit, or Notepad.
 Create a new file and then add in your credentials in the following format.